klaarnut/user-docs/en/overview.md

 - **Site**

-..To navigate or change page/post editor.
+⋅⋅⋅To navigate or change page/post editor.

 *Pages*